PleXone2019/arissploit/README.md

 # About our framework

-    INFO: Arissploit Framework is database of exploits, viruses and tools for penetration testing developed by Entynetproject and designed by DJ Mobley.
+    INFO: Arissploit Framework is a database of exploits, viruses and tools for penetration testing developed by Entynetproject and designed by DJ Mobley.